 Deeply rooted in the cosmology and teachings of Sparrow’s Musqueam heritage, this adventure introduces never-before-seen Musqueam/Sto:lo visual storytelling and animation, as well as inter-Indigenous sound and puppetry.
 Imaginatively constructed and fiercely poignant, Skyborn invites the audience to bear witness to a reclamation of culture, land and self.

 Based in Vancouver, Savage Production Society operates as a collective of theatre and film artists of Indigenous descent.
 They tell stories sourcing myth, tradition and the contemporary Indigenous experience: modern Indigenous voices, telling their own stories, endeavoring to positively affect awareness of the contemporary Indigenous perspective by carrying on the tradition of Indigenous storytelling through contemporary mediums of expression.

-The National Creation Fund’s investment of $160,000 will support an extended workshop process, allowing the creative team to collaboratively develop the visual design and animation and experiment with integrating projections with the live performance.
-The Fund’s investment will also provide additional time for further script development and land-based dramaturgy.
+The National Creation Fund’s investment of $160,000 supported an extended workshop process, allowing the creative team to collaboratively develop the visual design and animation and experiment with integrating projections with the live performance.
+The Fund’s investment also provided additional time for further script development and land-based dramaturgy.